-Dravet syndrome is a severe type of childhood epilepsy characterized by prolonged seizures that begin in the first year of life.
+Dravet syndrome is a severe type of epilepsy characterized by prolonged seizures that begin in the first year of life.
 It is a rare condition that affects one in 20,000 to 40,000 people worldwide.

 What causes Dravet syndrome?

 Dravet syndrome is a genetic condition.
 In 80 percent of Dravet patients, the disease is caused by mutations in the SCN1A gene.
 The remaining 20% of cases are thought to be the result of mutations in other genes, some of which have yet to be identified.

 Most of the disease-causing mutations occur de novo, meaning that they are new and not passed on from the parents.
 But in up to 10% of the time, mutations causing Dravet syndrome are inherited from the parents in an autosomal dominant manner, meaning that only one faulty copy of the disease-causing gene is sufficient for the condition to develop.

 Dravet syndrome is characterized by seizures that last longer than five minutes and are difficult to control with anti-epilepsy medications.
 The seizures may be triggered by fever, illness, a warm bath, or warm weather, particularly in the early phases of the disease.

 In the long term, most children with Dravet syndrome experience developmental problems to some extent, such as cognitive impairment and weakness in muscle coordination known as ataxia.

 Previous experiences have shown that treatment with valproate, topiramate, clobazam, or stiripentol may reduce seizures in Dravet syndrome patients.
 These medications can also be combined for a more effective reduction in seizure frequency.

 Additionally, a ketogenic diet, a very strict low-carbohydrate and limited protein, high-fat diet, may also be prescribed by an experienced physician if anti-epileptic medicines do not help the patient sufficiently.